 Students who have transferred in credit for ENGL 120 College Composition II but not credit for ENGL 110 College Composition I will earn placement credit for ENGL 110 upon completion of their Upper Division Writing requirement with a C or better.

-Our full General Education curriculum and policy can be found in our bulletin under General Education.
+Our full General Education curriculum and policy can be found in the NDSU Catalog under General Education.

 Students are strongly encouraged to begin planning to transfer as soon as possible.
 Successful transfer students will meet regularly with their current adviser as well as an adviser at NDSU and follow curriculum and transfer guidance provided by the NDSU website.